AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

   ]
 }
 ```
-The generated result is similar to the previous text, thus completing the process of replacing segments of the originally generated song.
+The generated result is similar to the above text, thus completing the process of replacing segments of the originally generated song.

 ## Vocal and Instrument Separation